-In June this year, the Queensland (QLD) government made an announcement that the First Home Owner’s Grant will continue to be $20,000 for another six months until 31 December 2017.
-It was previously expected to decrease to $15,000.
+In June this year, the Queensland (QLD) government made an announcement that the First Home Owner’s Grant will continue but will be reduced by $5,000 from $20,000 to $15,000.
+Take the first home buyers eligiblity test and updated guide for 2019.

-Why Did Queensland Decide to Keep the Grant at $20,000?
+Why Did Queensland Decide to Reduce the Grant to $15,000?

 Some benefits of the grant mean that first home buyers can: